South Carolina Divorce Lawyers

 In this state, the venue of the execution of the case is decided as follows –

-• If the defendant is a non-resident or can’t be found, then, in the county where the plaintiff lives
+• If the defendant is a non-resident or cannot be found, then in the county where the plaintiff lives is the venue

-• In the county where the partners last lived as wife and husband.
-The exception to this rule is that is the plaintiff is a non-resident, then in the county where the defendant lives
+• In the county, where the partners last lived as wife and husband.
+The exception to this rule is that if the plaintiff is a non-resident, then the venue of the execution of the case is the county where the defendant lives

 • Standard of living established during the marriage